asfix/iga-ema-classification/README.md

 # Code Usage

 This code is ready to be used without any command line parameters.
 Just change wandb_project_name for "wandb" project, data_directory for the 5-fold cross-validation train data folder.
 You can also change the epoch count and the target models  ['efficientnet-b0' to 'efficientnet-b7', 'efficientnetv2_s', 'efficientnetv2_m', 'efficientnetv2_l']

+# Benchmarking

+You can also do a benchmark with the study of Caetano dos Santos, F. L., Michalek, I. M., Laurila, K., Kaukinen, K., Hyttinen, J., and Lindfors, K. (2019).
+Automatic classification of iga endomysial antibody test for celiac disease: a new method deploying machine learning.
+Scientific reports, 9(1):9217.
+The code for it was produced and deployed into santos_code.